Environmental,Health and Safety (EH&S) Intern

 - Utilize resources to determine hazard levels of on-site chemicals and maintain appropriate records.

-- Assist in SDS (Safety Data Sheet) Improvement and Management.
+- Assist in SDS (Safety Data Sheet) Management.

-- Participate in risk assessments and update records, in order to maintain accurate records.
+- Participate in risk assessments and update records as needed.

-- Provides administrative assistance to personnel and performs light office duties as needed.
+- Provides administrative assistance to personnel and performs office duties as needed.

-- Supports the development, implementation, monitoring and continuous improvement of Environmental.
-Health and Safety programs, ensuring compliance with federal, state, as well as local regulatory requirements.
+- Supports the continuous improvement of Environmental.
+Health and Safety programs, ensuring compliance with federal, state, and local regulatory requirements.

 - Support future EHS initiatives (toolbox talks/training/posters/visitor programs).